About my practice

 Perhaps you've had this experience: leaving a therapy session having gained insights about yourself, understanding the origins of your patterns—and yet somehow the understanding doesn't translate into feeling or living differently.
 The anxiety persists.
 The relationship patterns repeat.
 The body remains spring-loaded.

 This gap points to something essential about how we're put together: consciousness and embodiment aren't separate—we experience the world through our bodies, not despite them.
-My undergraduate work exploring trauma and embodied memory through phenomenology taught me that lasting change requires engaging both our capacity to understand and our lived, felt experience.
+My philosophy studies focused on trauma and embodied memory, exploring how trauma is held and remembered in the body more than in the conscious mind.
+This means healing requires attending to the felt, lived dimension of experience, not just gaining insight.

 “The world is not what I think, but what I live through.”